 So, what does Lionel’s ideal journey through Laos look like?
-From the capital Vientiane, he recommends heading to the sights of the enigmatic north and east, including the extraordinary ‘Plain of Jars’, where thousands of huge stone urns can be found bewilderingly scattered across the plateau.
-Mountainous San Neua and the Vieng Xai caves - evidence of the country’s complicated and sometimes heart-breaking past - are also must-sees, along with far-flung Nam Et National Park, and drifting along the Nam Ou River to strikingly picturesque Nong Khiaw.
+From the capital Vientiane he recommends heading to the enigmatic north and east, including the extraordinary ‘Plain of Jars’.
+Mountainous San Neua and the Vieng Xai caves are a must, along with far-flung Nam Et National Park and a trip along the Nam Ou River to picturesque Nong Khiaw.
 Take a sojourn in Luang Prabang followed by, in Lionel’s words, some ‘proper R&R’ in the south, exploring the lush Bolaven Plateau and island hopping through picturesque Si Phan Don, the 4,000 islands.

 The Laotian capital, Vientiane, is one of those places where it can be tempting to focus, rather unfairly, on what it’s not.
 With a population of less than a million, it certainly isn’t Bangkok, or any of Asia’s other mega-capitals, and closer to home it’ll never equal Luang Prabang as a historical and cultural centre.
 Nevertheless, this distinctive ‘village city’ has a character all of its own and is a great place to start your love affair with Laos.
 Stroll down streets where French-Colonial architecture rests side-by-side with gilded temples.
 Begin contemplating Laos’ tragic past at the COPE exhibition centre, which highlights the country’s day-to-day struggle with unexploded ordnance left over from the Vietnam War era.
 Take artsy photos at the quirky Buddha Park, and have your first sin dat (a communal, Lao-style on-table BBQ) in the night market, all without having to dodge endless streams of tourists along the way.